Quantum Computing Applications for Flight Trajectory Optimization: Single-source Shortest Path

 \subsection{Classical Dijkstra}

-Dijkstra's algorithm was developed by Edsger Dijkstra in 1956 and published in 1959 and has become a fundamental tool in graph analysis\cite{DijkstraAMTAward, dijkstra1959note}.
-Given a graph $G=(V,E)$, where $V$ is the set of vertices and $E$ is the set of edges with an associated edge weight function $w$, Dijkstra's algorithm finds the shortest path between a given source, $s$, and a destination, $d$.
+Dijkstra's algorithm was developed by Edsger Dijkstra in 1956 and since became a fundamental tool in graph analysis \cite{dijkstra1959note}.
+Given a graph $G=(V,E)$, where $V$ is the set of vertices and $E$ is the set of edges with an associated edge weight function $w$, Dijkstra's algorithm finds the shortest path from a source vertex $s$ to a destination vertex $d$, with both $s$ and $d$ being elements of the vertex set $V$.

 The algorithm works by iteratively exploring neighboring vertices, updating the shortest path and distance to each vertex.
-The process terminates when it has found the shortest path to the destination node or has determined that no path between the two nodes.
-The key idea behind Dijkstra's algorithm is to maintain a priority queue of nodes to be explored, where the priority of a node is given by its distance estimate from the source node.
+The process terminates when it has found the shortest path to the destination node or has determined that no path between the two nodes exists.
 The algorithm starts by initializing the distance estimates for all nodes to be infinity, except for the source node, which is set to zero.
 The algorithm then repeatedly extracts the node with the lowest priority from the priority queue, updates the distance estimates of its neighbors based on the distance to the current node, and adds these neighbors to the priority queue.

-The original implementation of Dijkstra's algorithm used an array to implement the priority queue, resulting in a time complexity of $\mathcal{O}(V^2)$\cite{Schrijver2012}.
-However, the most efficient implementation of Dijkstra's algorithm uses the Fibonacci heap priority queue, which has a time complexity of $\mathcal{O}(E + V\log V)$ \cite{FredmanTarjan1987}.
-Currently, there are no quantum algorithms that can beat the Fibonacci heap Dijkstra in terms of time complexity\cite{krauss2020solving}.
-However, there are cases where using an unsorted array can be more practical than using more complex data structures, especially for small problem sizes.
+The original implementation of Dijkstra's algorithm used an array to implement the priority queue, resulting in a time complexity of $\mathcal{O}(V^2)$ \cite{Schrijver2012}.
+Most efficient implementation of Dijkstra's algorithm uses the Fibonacci heap priority queue, which has a time complexity of $\mathcal{O}(E + V\log V)$ \cite{FredmanTarjan1987}.
+Currently, there are no quantum algorithms that can beat the Fibonacci heap Dijkstra in terms of time complexity \cite{krauss2020solving}.
+However, there are cases where using an unsorted array can be more practical than using more complex data structures, especially for problem sizes with low number of intermediate layers, such as short-distance, low-altitude routes.
 In such cases, the ease of implementation makes the unsorted array a more suitable candidate for solving the problem.
-For these cases, quantum-enhanced Dijkstra might provide a practical advantage.